NordicSemiconductor/Android-nRF-Bluetooth-LE-Joiner/README.md

-# nRF BLINKY
+# nRF BLE Joiner
-nRF Blinky is an application developed targeting an audience of developers who are new to Bluetooth Smart.
-This is a simple application with two basic features to turn on LED 1 on the nRF DK and to recieve the Button 1 press event from a nRF DK on the nRF Blinky Application.

-## Nordic LED Button Service
-A simplified Nordic LED Button Service containing two characteristics to turn on the led 1 and to receive the button 1 press event has been used on the nRF Development Kit.
+nRF BLE Joiner is an application that lets you add new IoT nodes to the network based on Bluetooth Smart.
+The application will configure the IoT node to establish a connection to an IPv6 enabled router via Bluetooth Smart.

 ### Note: